mmbman/Katagiri/1986-10-18-Shobogenzo-Kokyo-Talk-1.md

 And also, the face, look, is of course different, but they are the same.
 All buddhas and ancestors – same look, same face.
 Different, but they are the same and one.
 So, exactly they are different, but you can see the same feeling.

 Do you understand?
 For instance, American, if you live in United States for many, many years.
 Everyone has a different look – but if your life is reflected in the same mirror, so-called American culture, you can see same look.
 Can’t you?
-Sure, you can see.
-“Oh, you are American.”
+Sure, you can see: “Oh, you are American.”

 Yes, you can. *[Laughter.]* So, from now on, you try.
 Particularly, when you go to Europe, and not necessarily in Japan, Japan is completely different, you know, all are Japanese.
 But, if you go to Europe, you are almost same as Europeans.
 But, still you are American.
 You can realize.
 People say, “Are you American?”
 Yes, you can see.
 So, looks are different, but exactly same look, so-called American.